 How can someone else pass the test and not me when he/she currently has a job with little or no physical demand?

 The cutoff score for the step test is set on the basis of objective measurements of the energy expenditure requirements for that job.
-We actually collected heart rate and other data on that job as well as others like it to be able to come up with the cutoff.
+We actually collected energy expenditure and other data on that job as well as others like it to be able to come up with the cutoff.
 The method we used has been validated and is professionally-accepted.

 I know I can do that job because I’ve done it in the past.